 \section{Conclusion}

 One may consider that the curvature singularity at $r=r_{-}$ breaks our semiclassical approximation near the event horizon when we are at the extremal limit.
-Accordingly, the quantum gravitational effects play a central rule here and enforce the geometry to change significantly.
-Not only for quantum gravitational effects, but also the vacuum expectation of the stress tensor for particles $\langle T_{\mu\nu} \rangle$ blow up as they grow with curvature of space-time as seen in \cite{Abedi:2015yga}.
+Accordingly, the quantum gravitational effects play a central role here and force the geometry to change significantly, not only for quantum gravitational effects, but also the vacuum expectation of the stress tensor $\langle T_{\mu\nu}\rangle$ for particles blow up as they grow with the curvature of spacetime as seen in \cite{Abedi:2015yga}.
 In this scenario we may expect that these effects due to vacuum fluctuations obstruct the singularity impeding the collapse to form a horizon \cite{Abedi:2015yga}.
-All these scenarios are leading to a firewall behaviour.
-We may have a hot bath of particle creation acting again as like as firewall.
-This is also consistent with our semiclassical picture as well, since the Hawking temperature of these black holes with $\alpha>1$ blow up at this limit.
-Interestingly, one may think about this object not as a black hole but rather as an elementary particle suggested by Holzhey et al. 1991 \cite{Holzhey:1991bx}.
-Interestingly for $\alpha>>1$ it was shown \cite{Abedi:2015yga} that this black hole mimics a Minkowski space-time.
-Therefore one may no longer worry about breakdown of semiclassical approximations.
-Here, we have an stable charged black hole with zero size and the space-time remains as flat making an elementary particle description even more accurate.
+All these scenarios are leading to a firewall behavior.
+We may have a hot bath of particle creation acting again like a firewall.
+Since the Hawking temperature of these BHs with $\alpha>1$ blow up at the extremal limit, this is also consistent with our semiclassical picture as well.
+One may argue that these BHs radiate away their charge quickly through the Hawking radiation process, while it was shown by Abedi {\it et al}.
+2013 \cite{Abedi:2013xua} that for some parameter space and initial state, the BH evolves toward the extremal limit (and the spacetime converges to a flat geometry for $\alpha\gg1$) when it reaches a stable extremal situation.

-In this paper we brought black holes from the basic of local action principles and show that we don't need to avoid event horizon to get gravitational wave echoes.
-The singularity inside the event horizon changes the space-time outside in such a way to the favour of firewall behaviour and observable echoes.
-In particular, we brought counterexamples from black holes in low energy limit of string theory $\alpha=1$ and Kaluza–Klein theory $\alpha=\sqrt{3}$ as our toy models ($\alpha\geq 1$) to answer comments of Guo et al. 2017 and 2022 \cite{Guo:2017jmi,Guo:2022umn} about observable echoes without violating any basic assumptions.
+In this paper we brought BHs from the basic local action principle and show that we do not need to avoid the event horizon to get gravitational wave echoes.
+The singularity inside the event horizon changes the spacetime outside in such a way to the favor the firewall behavior and observable echoes.
+In particular, we brought counterexamples from BHs in low energy limit of string theory $\alpha=1$, Kaluza-Klein theory $\alpha=\sqrt{3}$, and $\alpha\geq1$ in general, as our toy models answer the comments of Guo {\it et al}.
+2017 and 2022 \cite{Guo:2017jmi,Guo:2022umn} about observable echoes without violating any basic assumptions.

-To answer questions brought by Guo et al. 2022 \cite{Guo:2022umn}, giving a counterexample in former section we note that particles forming the dilaton black holes with $\alpha\geq 1$, before formation of event horizon and trapped surface, undergo a partial or total reflection from the black hole geometrical barrier.